Tulip is an open platform that can integrate with your existing IT infrastructure. This integration is achieved using Connectors.

 Connectors are a Tulip feature that allows you to send data between HTTP APIs, SQL databases, OPC/UA devices and Tulip.

-To access connectors, place the cursor over the “Processes” Tab from anywhere in the Tulip App Builder and select Connectors from the Dropdown.
+To access connectors, place the cursor over the “Apps” Tab from anywhere in your Tulip account and select Connectors from the Dropdown.

 At a quick glance, here are the connector hosts & SQL connectors that we support: